Pascal-So/plotters-druid/plotters-piet/Readme.md

 A [Piet](https://crates.io/crates/piet) backend for [Plotters](https://crates.io/crates/plotters).
 This lets you draw plots on a Piet render context.

+Currently the piet dependency is at 0.3 because that's what druid depends on.
+The code is *almost* compatible with piet 0.4 and 0.5, required changes are listed in comments in the code.

 ## Example

 Note that so far this has only been tested with piet-cairo.